ivaylokenov/AspNetCore.Mvc.HttpActionResults/README.md

 ContinueResult

 // 202 Accepted
+AcceptedResult
-AcceptedResult, AcceptedObjectResult
+AcceptedObjectResult

 // 303 See Other
+SeeOtherResult
-SeeOtherResult, SeeOtherObjectResult
+SeeOtherObjectResult

 // 412 Precondition Failed
+PreconditionFailedResult
-PreconditionFailedResult, PreconditionFailedObjectResult
+PreconditionFailedObjectResult

 // 501 Not Implemented
 NotImplementedResult